sandipan11/workdistribution/README.md

 2. Go to command Prompt and run it (Example: java -jar lombok-1.16.10.jar).
 A window should appear, browse to your eclipse.exe location.
 3. Click on install.
 4. Launch Eclipse, update project configuration on all projects

+Please import WorkDistribution.postman_collection.json in postman to test the API